fufuok/utils/xsync/DOC.md

 func (m *RBMutex) RUnlock(t *RToken)
 ```

-RUnlock undoes a single RLock call\.
-A reader token obtained from the RLock call must be provided\.
-RUnlock does not affect other simultaneous readers\.
-A panic is raised if m is not locked for reading on entry to RUnlock\.
+RUnlock undoes a single RLock call.
+A reader token obtained from the RLock call must be provided.
+RUnlock does not affect other simultaneous readers.
+A panic is raised if m is not locked for reading on entry to RUnlock.

 ### func \(\*RBMutex\) Unlock